• Skip to primary navigation

 Selection of recent publications

 • Puighermanal E, Castell L, Esteve A, Melser S, Kaganovsky K, Zussy C, Boubaker-Vitre J, Gut M, Rialle S, Kellendonk C, Sanz E, Quintana A, Marsicano G, Martin M, Rubinstein M, Girault JA, Ding JB, Valjent E. Translatome study of dopamine D2 receptors-expressing striatal neurons identifies a population of Wfs1 neurons that control specific motor behaviors.
-Nat Commun, 2020, in press.
+Nat Commun, 2020, 11:1957.

 • Brito V, Giralt A, Masana M, Royes A, Espina M, Sieiro E, Alberch J, Castañe A, Girault JA, Ginés S. Cdk5 dysfunction contributes to depressive-like behaviors in Huntington´s Disease by altering the phospho-DARPP-32 status in the nucleus accumbens.
 Biol Psychiatry, 2019, 86:196-207.